 They have leaders whom they can trust.
 Leaders who value them and treat them with the same respect as they would to a senior employee.
 Leaders who believe in their capabilities & include them in important decision-making processes.

-Professional advancement is another important motivation at work.
-Employees are highly motivated to work if it means a career growth.
-Leaders who provide employees with opportunities to develop their career have better-motivated employees.
+Professional advancement is another vital motivation at work.
+Employees are highly motivated to work if it means career growth.
+Leaders who provide employees with opportunities to develop their careers have better-motivated employees.

-Happiness is probably the biggest fuel to employee motivation.
+Happiness is probably the most significant fuel to employee motivation.
 An author on Forbes said, “your motivation to achieve is ultimately based on earning a living that brings you tremendous joy and satisfaction.”

 Maslow’s Theory of Needs

-He placed the needs into five categories – physiological, safety, social/ belongingness, self-esteem, and self-actualisation.
+He placed the needs into five categories – physiological, safety, social/ belongingness, self-esteem, and self-actualization.

 The physiological needs cover basic needs like food, water, warmth, sleep.

-Next is the safety needs which is our concerns and cover comfort, security, and stability.
+Next are the safety needs, which are our concerns and cover comfort, security, and stability.

 Moving up, next is social needs which is the quest for love or belongingness.
 It includes friendships, relationships.

 Finally, at the top of the pyramid are our self-actualization needs.
-This is at the top of our needs and deals with the desire of what one is capable of becoming.
+This is at the top of our needs and deals with the desire of what one can become.
 It is a feeling fulfilled through growth, advancement, and creativity.